 How to Make Chocolate Orange Shortbread Cookies

 Start by chopping the chocolate really fine.
 The pieces should be 1/8-1/4-inch in size.
-This size will make it easier to slice the cookie.
+The small size of he chocolate chunks will make it easier to slice the cookie.

 Place the granulated sugar in the bowl of a stand mixer and zest the orange directly onto the sugar until it looks like you have about 2 teaspoons.
 You may need two oranges depending on their size.